Back

 Business and Design Goals

-How might we redesign the refund experience so that users feel confident choosing the "My wallet" button leading to faster refunds for them and increased retention for the business?
+How might we redesign the refund experience so that users feel confident choosing the "My wallet" option which can lead to faster refunds for users & increased retention for the business ?

 Solution : Driving user retention through behavioural UX